sumeyraozugur/DataBinding-Sample/README.md

         viewBinding true
     }
 ````
 You should this part in build.gradle and then you can use it everywhere.
-Of Course you should initialize it first
+Of Course you should initialize it first.
 ```private lateinit var binding: ActivityMainBinding ```

 ```Kotlin